MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/includes/bicep-setup.md

    az group create --name {my_resource_group} --location eastus
    ```

-   Make sure you have the role **Azure AI Developer** on the resource group you just created.
+   Make sure you have the role **Azure AI Developer** on the resource group you created.

 ## Choose Basic or Standard Agent Setup

-**Basic Setup**:  Agents use multi-tenant search and storage resources fully managed by Microsoft.
-You won’t have visibility or control over these underlying Azure resources.
+**Basic Setup**:  Agents use multitenant search and storage resources fully managed by Microsoft.
+You don't have visibility or control over these underlying Azure resources.

 **Standard Setup**: Agents use customer-owned, single-tenant search and storage resources.
 With this setup, you have full control and visibility over these resources, but you will incur costs based on your usage.